The Regis School Curriculum Statement

 - Concepts not context – The Curriculum is intended as a concise specification of knowledge and content to be taught and learned; it will be taught effectively through Rosenshine’s direct instruction model as evidence shows a clear impact of this pedagogy

 At KS3, we deliver a traditional curriculum over 3 years.
-The majority of students’ study one language, either German or French.
+The majority of students’ study one language, either Spanish or French in year 7 (introduced 2019) In years 8 and 9 pupils study German or French.
 We provide extra time in English and Maths for one “catchup” class in both Years 7 & 8, reducing (but not removing) the time they receive in Computing and Languages.
-All pupils have access to the widest possible curriculum, covering Product Design, Textiles and Food Technology as well All the creative arts subjects.
+All pupils have access to the widest possible curriculum, covering Product Design, Textiles and Food Technology as well all of the creative arts subjects.
 All students study statutory RE, PSCHE and Sport.

 Students are set within English, Maths, Science across all years

 To address current literacy deficiencies from Primary schooling, we have introduced a whole school reading programme in Years 7-10 from January 2020, where all students will be exposed to stimulating texts and vocabulary on a daily basis, helping them to extend their understanding of literary concepts as well as improving their culture capital through the choice of texts.